-On January 11th, the State of Michigan will expand into the first two groups of Phase 1b and the first group of 1c (age 65 years or older and prioritized frontline workers).
+Update: On January 11th, the State of Michigan expanded into the first two groups of Phase 1b and the first group of 1c (age 65 years or older and prioritized frontline workers).
 At this time, please do not call your provider’s office for vaccine scheduling.

 Learn more about COVID-19 vaccine scheduling below.